Bissmark/Crypto-Page/README.md

 ### Next Steps

-- I would actually like to take out the firebase backend and use Express or Python instead, because I want to utilize the coinspot API so I could link my account so I can view how my coins are doing, from there potentially be able to buy and sell coins from my website, but I worry slightly about security issues.
+As we continue to refine and expand the Crypto Price Tracker, here are some planned enhancements:

+- Transition from Firebase backend to Express or Python to integrate the CoinSpot API for account linking and trading functionalities, prioritizing security measures.
-- Fix the dark/light mode to change the navbar aswell to light/dark
+- Implement a dynamic dark/light mode that seamlessly transforms the interface, including the navbar.
-- Flesh out the practice investment game in the portfolio section
+- Enhance the portfolio section by refining the practice investment game for a more immersive experience.

 ### Credits

-Thank you to Loden, Joel and my roommate Quant for all the help they have given me over the past week and also the past 3 months
-I have come along way from when I started on TicTacToe and have been really proud of this final project
+Special thanks to Loden, Joel, and Quant for their invaluable support throughout the development journey.
+From humble beginnings with TicTacToe to the culmination of this project, their guidance has been instrumental in achieving milestones and overcoming challenges.